eferri65/Getting-and-Cleaning-Data/Codebook.md

 `Subject`: identifies the individual (aka Subject) who is performing the Activity; it is a numeric id which ranges from 1 to 30; in R is implemented as an int =  1 2 3 4 5 6 7 8 9 10 ...30
+As expected, in the final set there are 180 rows, because there are 6 activities and 30 subjects, so 6x30 = 180.

-`SummaryMean_ variable name`: All the remaining 70 columns are computed means; they all have the prefix `SummaryMean_` to indicate that they ares summary means of the variable names captured in the character string that follows the prefix.
+`SummaryMean_ variable name`: All the remaining 70 columns are computed means; they all have the prefix `SummaryMean_` to indicate that they ares summary means of the variables whose names are captured in the character string that follows the prefix.
 For Example:

 `SummaryMean_ tBodyAcc-mean()-X` is the calculated summary mean of `tBodyAcc-mean()-X` by Activity by Subject